+- (1) NURS 319 or equivalent

-- (1) PHYSL 162 or NURS 108 or equivalent
+- (2) PHYSL 162 or NURS 108 or equivalent

-- (2) PSYCO 104 or equivalent
+- (3) PSYCO 104 or equivalent

-- (3) PSYCO 105 or equivalent
+- (4) PSYCO 105 or equivalent

-- (4) SOC 100 or equivalent or Introductory Anthropology
+- SOC 100 or equivalent or Introductory Anthropology

-- A minimum GPA of 5.0 based on the above listed courses is required.
+A minimum GPA of 5.0 based on the above listed courses is required

-- (1) Graduation from a psychiatric nursing program. - (2) Proof of current registration with a provincial psychiatric nursing association and eligibility to register with the Registered Psychiatric Nurses Association of Alberta. - (3) RPN Information Form. - (4) Official transcripts of - a.
-RPN diploma program, - b. any other postsecondary education taken.
+- (1) Graduation from a psychiatric nursing program. - (2) Proof of current registration with a provincial psychiatric nursing association and eligibility to register with the Registered Psychiatric Nurses Association of Alberta. - (3) Two letters of reference. - (4) RPN Information Form. - (5) Official transcripts of - a.
+RPN diploma program, - b. any other postsecondary education taken. - (6) Record of immunization: A specific schedule of immunization must be completed before admission.
+Successful applicants whose schedule is not complete will be admitted provisionally. - (7) CPR certification at the Basic Rescuer Level is needed by July 1 during the bridging term and evidence of recertification in each subsequent year.
+Evidence of CPR certification is needed to convocate. - (8) Please refer to §13.3 for TOEFL and TSE requirements.
+Applicants must meet a spoken English requirement.
+(See §13.3.2.)